-(All amounts are in millions of Indian Rupees, except share data and unless otherwise stated)
+(All amounts are in Rupees millions, except share data and unless otherwise stated)

-1.6 Financial risk management objectives and policies
+Financial risk management objectives and policies

 The Company's principal financial liabilities comprise of borrowings, and other payables.
 The main purpose of these financial liabilities is to finance and support Company's operations.
 The Company's principal financial assets include cash and cash equivalents.